sinastiller/vegan-travel-food-blog/README.md

 ![Latest Blog Posts](images-readme/latestposts.jpg)

 * The latest Blog Posts section contains three of the newest blog posts available on the website.
-* Each of the posts contains an image, a title and a quick summary of what to expect in the post.
+* Each of the posts contains an image, a title, and a quick summary of what to expect in the post.
-* Images, title and the "Top ..." are clickable links and bring you, when clicked, to each of the individual contents.
+* Images, title,  and the "Top ..." are clickable links and bring you, when clicked, to each of the individual contents.

 #### Section 3 : Newsletter Sign-Up Form